thinking • engaging • creating

 We invite you to join a dedicated group of designers who are thinking globally, actively engaging in dynamic design processes, and creating imaginative solutions which promote the awareness and knowledge of the contributions of interior design to health, safety, and the welfare of people in a sustainable built environment.
 Graduates aspire to be active lifelong problem solvers, seeking to adapt current knowledge and emerging trends to meet the demands of a future marketplace.

-- Student Centered Learning: Create opportunities for direct engagement with faculty and practicing professionals in small studio focused learning communities.
+Objective 4: Create opportunities for direct engagement with faculty and practicing professionals in small studio focused learning communities.

 Our recent grads speak: